jrouly/bikes/triumph/README.md

 The width of the spindle relative to the frame and the chainstays looks good, but we'll see how the chainline looks when I get a chain ring on.

 The first bottom bracket spindle I purchased was a 7-series JIS 73x128mm spindle.
-It provided me a front chainline of 56.7mm, which is too wide.
+Its front chainline is 56.7mm, which is a little too wide, but workable.

 ### Drivetrain